π¦ All About Java Memory

 π§Ί Objects/Strings = Things Stored

-is in Stack, but "Charlie"
+π Why 25 is in Stack, but "Charlie" is in Heap?

-, etc.)- Primitive types in Java are stored directly inside the Stack.
+intis a primitive type (likeint,boolean,char,float, etc.)- Primitive types in Java are stored directly inside the Stack.

 - So

-holds the actual value 25 right there in the Stack.
+ageholds the actual value 25 right there in the Stack.

 1. int age = 25;